portainer/portainer-docs/user/kubernetes/applications/manifest/helm.md

 Next, choose a **Helm chart source** from the dropdown.
 Portainer will pull the available chart list from the selected registry and display them below.
 Select a chart to use from the list.
 You can search within the list or filter by category.

 {% hint style="info" %}
-Business Edition users will be able to choose charts from OCI registries if they have been [configured](../../../../admin/registries/) and [given access to the selected namespace](../../cluster/registries.md#managing-access).
+You will be able to choose charts from OCI registries if they have been [configured](../../../../admin/registries/) and [given access to the selected namespace](../../cluster/registries.md#managing-access).
 {% endhint %}

 {% hint style="info" %}